ElmerCSC/elmerfem/elmerice/Solvers/Documentation/UGridDataReader.md

 ## Time Index

 For variable that have a time dimension, the time index to read can be defined using the following keywords:
 - *Is Time Counter = Logical True [Default: False]*: the time index start at 1 and is incremented by 1 at each visit.
-So if we have e.g. annual values taht we want to read from the begining and update every year, we can execute this solver every 1/dt time steps.
+So if we have e.g. annual values that we want to read from the beginning and update every year, we can execute this solver every 1/dt time steps.

 - *Time Point = Real ...*: Define a Time point to read.
 The Time index is then defined as *TimePoint = floor(time-dt/2) + 1*, i.e. Index=1 for Time Point in ]0,1]; Index=2 for Time Point in ]1,2], etc...